Jakub-Pickering/btc-portfolio-frontier/README.md

+An applied quantitative finance project analyzing how Bitcoin affects the efficiency of a traditional S&P 500 and Gold portfolio — using Python, portfolio theory, and visualization.

 # btc-portfolio-frontier
 Quant Project exploring Bitcoins impact on portfolio efficiency - risk, volatility, and diversification vs Gold and S&amp;P500.
 #  Quant Project: Bitcoin, Risk, and Portfolio Diversification